International fur design competition focuses on sustainability

 This year, whoever comes out on top will be awarded the REMIX Gold prize, sponsored by Kopenhagen Furs, where they will receive 25 premium quality Kopenhagen Fur Mink skins to create with, as well as a paid trip to Copenhagen for a weeklong stay at their design studio.
 During this one-week trip, the winner will have the opportunity to interact with expert craftsmen and explore the newest and most advanced fur processing techniques.

 The final award of the night will be awarded by Saga Furs.
-The winner of the Saga Award will receive an all-expense paid trip to Saga Furs Design Centre for a one week technical training course.
+The winner of the Saga Award will receive an all-expense-paid trip to Saga Furs Design Centre for a one-week technical training course.
 Here they will attend a fur innovation workshop gaining access to Saga Furs 3,000 plus craft techniques archive.

-Mark Oaten, CEO of IFF states: "We are very proud to be representing one of the most sustainable and natural material in the fashion industry and we keep encouraging young talent to get involved.
+Mark Oaten, CEO of IFF states: "We are very proud to be representing one of the most sustainable and natural materials in the fashion industry and we keep encouraging young talent to get involved.
 The level of young designers that we see over the years at REMIX amazes me every time.
 Comparing creative minds around the world and showing their skills and abilities are key to maintaining this innovative, vital and modern industry.
 REMIX continues and will continue to push the boundaries of our industry, helping to change the perception of fur".

 "The new generation is our future.
 Never before in our history has it been so essential to look at sustainability and start thinking about producing in a sustainable way.
 Remix gives designers the opportunity to enhance the concept of sustainability by creating ad hoc projects," says Sara Sozzani Maino, Deputy Editor in Chief Vogue Italy and Head of Vogue Talents.